Ephigenia/notable-cli/README.md

 ===============================================================================

-- Create, edit, manage and search text-based notes using markdown
-- Read from single flexible storage directory, search, filter and list notes
+- Create, edit, manage and search text-based notes using markdown Read from a single flexible storage directory, search, filter and list notes
 - List tags
-- Use your standard vavorite $EDITOR to edit notes
+- Use your standard v
+- avorite $EDITOR to edit notes
 - compatible with "notes" created with [notable](https://notable.md) or [notes-cli](https://github.com/rhysd/notes-cli)

 Installation